danielecassese/TradeonNetworks/README.md

 # TradeonNetworks
-Code for the paper 'Edgeworth Trading on Networks', Daniele Cassese and Paolo Pin
+Code for the paper 'Decentralized Pure Exchange Processes on Networks', Daniele Cassese and Paolo Pin.